gonzalezsebastian/Backend-Final-Project/README.md

 ## Delivery App
 ### Description

-Project made for the course "Backend Web Development" at Universidad del Norte.
-It's an application that functions similar to most food delivery applications.
-It is made with Node, JavaScript, Express and MongoDB.
+Mercurio, Project made for the course "Backend Web Development" at Universidad del Norte.
+It's an application that functions similar to E-commerce .
+It is made with Node, TypeScript, Express and MongoDB.

 ## Installation
 Clone the repository in your local desk.